Monotonicity and Bracketing in Games: Expectation-Monotonicity and Logit Quantal Response Equilibrium

-Expectation-monotonicity is satisfied by $\Nash$, $\LQRE_\lambda$, probit QRE, and, more generally, any regular QRE \citep*{goeree2005regular}, and M-equilibrium \citep*{goeree2021m}.
-It is closed under refinements.
-The level-$k$ and cognitive hierarchy model solution concept do not satisfy this axiom, and neither does the set of rationalizable mixed strategies.
+Expectation-monotonicity is satisfied by $\Nash$, $\LQRE_\lambda$, probit QRE, and, more generally, any regular QRE \citep*{goeree2005regular}, and M-equilibrium \citep*{goeree2021m}.\footnote{In fact, \cite{goeree2021m} show that, within any single game, the testable content of regular QRE reduces to a version of expectation-monotonicity. } It is closed under refinements.
+The level-$k$ and cognitive hierarchy models do not satisfy this axiom, and neither does the set of rationalizable mixed strategies.
 Each of the three properties---bracketing, anonymity, and expectation-monotonicity---is satisfied by many well-known solution concepts.
 Among the examples mentioned above, $\Nash$ and $\LQRE_\lambda$ satisfy all three, as do trembling hand Nash and maximum entropy Nash.
 The following theorem shows that any solution concept satisfying all of the three properties must include only Nash equilibria or only logit quantal response equilibria. \begin{theorem} If $S$ permits bracketing and satisfies expectation-monotonicity and anonymity, then~$S$ is a refinement of $\Nash$, or of $\LQRE_\lambda$ for some $\lambda\geq 0$. \end{theorem} Theorem \ref{th_Nash QRE} gives yet another piece of evidence for the importance of Nash equilibria.
 It also provides a novel justification for the particular logit form of QRE, beyond its tractability.
 Furthermore, Theorem~\ref{th_Nash QRE} establishes a connection between Nash and $\LQRE_\lambda$.
 Notice that $\Nash$ is not merely a limiting case of $\LQRE_\lambda$ as $\lambda\to \infty$; \cite*{mckelvey1995quantal} show that limit points of $\LQRE_\lambda$ are Nash equilibria, but not every Nash equilibrium can be obtained as a limit point of $\LQRE_\lambda$.
 Indeed, there is an interesting distinction between logit quantal response equilibria (and their limit points) and Nash equilibria.
 While all logit quantal response equilibria of a composite game are products of equilibria of its component games, there exist Nash equilibria of composite games that do not satisfy this property.
-In fact, Nash equilibria exhibit a very rich correlation structure: any strategy profile of a composite game that marginalizes to Nash equilibria of its component games constitutes a Nash equilibrium.
+In fact, Nash equilibria exhibit a very rich correlation structure: any strategy profile of a composite game that marginalizes to Nash equilibria of its component games constitutes a Nash equilibrium.\footnote{By a result of \cite{solan2020logit}, the whole set of Nash equilibria in a game $(A,u)$ can be obtained as limit points of $\LQRE_\lambda$ as $\lambda \to \infty$, augmented with a vanishing perturbation of the payoff function~$u$.
+Accordingly, one may view $\Nash$ itself (rather than the limit points of $\LQRE_\lambda$ for fixed $u$) as the natural (yet uncommon) definition of $\LQRE_\infty$.
+Under this convention, the conclusion of Theorem~\ref{th_Nash QRE} reads simply: $S$ is a refinement of $\LQRE_\lambda$ for some $\lambda \in [0,\infty]$.}

 Another property common to $\Nash$ and $\LQRE_\lambda$ is that they assign the same set of solutions to strategically equivalent games.
 These are games with the same action sets and the same marginal utilities of switching from one action to the other.
 We explore this notion in Appendix~\ref{app_strategic_eq} and demonstrate that the requirement of expectation-monotonicity in Theorem~\ref{th_Nash QRE} can be relaxed to distribution-monotonicity, together with the requirement that strategic equivalence is respected by the solution concept.
 This result further highlights the importance of these solution concepts and their connection.